Azure/Copilot-For-Security/Workshop/Custom_Plugin/Task04_GEO_IP_script/readme.md

 To successfully complete this task, you must meet the following prerequisites:<br>

-* You need your own tenant and Security Copilot instance.<br>
+* You need your own tenant and Microsoft Copilot for Security instance.<br>
 * You should have permission to upload a custom plugin.<br>